-We have about 20 qualified and experienced employees.
+We have about 20 qualified and experienced employees working in Newcastle, Gateshead, and throughout Tyne and Wear.
 At Cool Breeze we only use our own employees to install equipment so that we can ensure that the highest quality is maintained.

 All our engineers are industry certified and possess Refrigerant Handling Certificates.

 The directors of Cool Breeze believe that in an ever-increasing competitive and technical industry, our operatives are key to the future success.